wekan/wekan/README.md

 preferred platform for Wekan, as it would take a lot of work to reimplement everything in standalone Wekan.

-Since Wekan is a free software, you don’t have to trust us with your data and can install Wekan on your own computer or server.
+You don’t have to trust us with your data and can install Wekan on your own computer or server.
 In fact we encourage you to do that by providing one-click installation on various platforms.

 ## Roadmap